-- 1. Slick clipping or body shaving of hair on market hogs, except ears and tails, is prohibited.
+- Slick clipping or body shaving of hair on market hogs, except ears and tails, is prohibited.
 Hogs must have hair that is no less than one half inch (1/2") in length on the body of the hog. - 2.
 Classes will be divided according to weight after fair weigh-in. - 3.
-Must be farrowed after January 1, 2022. - 4.
-To be eligible for Grand and Reserve Champion and to sell, all market hogs must weigh between 220-300 lbs. - 5.
+Must be farrowed after January 1, 2023. - 4.
+To be eligible for Grand and Reserve Champion and to sell, all market hogs must weigh between 220-310 lbs. - 5.
 Exhibitors will be permitted to show two (2) market hogs with one hog being eligible to sell in the sale.
 The two (2) market hogs includes both county born and raised and regular market hogs.
-Exhibitor must have arrangements for the second hog to go to slaughter. - 6.
-Weight classes will be divided in to five (5) divisions.
+Exhibitor must have arrangements for the second hog to go to slaughter. - Weight classes will be divided in to five (5) divisions.
 Grand and Reserve Champions will be selected from division winners. - 7.
-Exhibitors are permitted to enter one breeding gilt, farrowed after January 1, 2022. - 8.
-Breeding gilts will be judged by video recording before the fair, & will not come to the fairgrounds.
+Exhibitors are permitted to enter one breeding gilt, farrowed after January 1, 2023. - 8.
+Breeding gilts will be judged by video recording before the fair, & will not come to the fairgrounds. - 9.
+There will be no reweighs for hogs more than +/- 5lbs. of the min and max weight.